Iranian parliament bans vasectomies in bid to boost birth rate

 It also worries health advocates who fear an increase in illegal abortions.
 State media reported that the number of illegal terminations between March 2012 and March 2013 was 12,000, more than half the total number of abortions that year.

-Abortion is legal in Iran if the mother is in danger or if the fetus is diagnosed with certain defects.
+Abortion is legal in Iran if the mother is in danger or if the foetus is diagnosed with certain defects.

 During the war with Iraq in the 1980s, Iran offered incentives to encourage families to have more children, but that was reversed in the late 1980s, amid concerns that the rapid population growth could hobble the economy and drain resources.